backupbrew/switchbrew/Auth Applet.md

 Types:

   - 0x0 `ShowParentalAuthentication`: With the `(bool)` func, arg0 is
-    set to the input bool, with the rest set to zero.
+    set to the input bool, with the rest set to zero. false = temporarily disable Parental Controls. true = validate the input PIN.
       - With the other func available with \[4.0.0+\], 3 u8s from the
         input struct are copied to the u8 arg fields.
 The `ShowAuthenticatorForConfiguration` wrapper func for this passes
         the following arg\* values: 1, 0, 1.
   - 0x1 `RegisterParentalPasscode`: arg\* fields are all-zero.
+This is for registering the Parental Controls PIN.
   - 0x2 `ChangeParentalPasscode`: arg\* fields are all-zero.
+This is for changing the Parental Controls PIN.

+If non-Register is used where a PIN is not already registered, the applet will throw a fatalerr once the user finishes entering the PIN (unknown for `ShowAuthenticatorForConfiguration`).

 ## Usage